Right of Way Management

 A right of way is a corridor created through perpetual easements acquired from the landowner which Santee Cooper uses to build and maintain electric transmission facilities in order to serve its customers.
 Santee Cooper performs regular maintenance on its rights of way for safe and reliable operation of its utility system.
 A clear right of way allows:

 - Unrestricted entry and safe access to all facilities at all times for regular maintenance and during emergency situations

 - Easy identification and monitoring of transmission facilities

 - Uninterrupted power supply

 Santee Cooper maintains over 5,100 miles of electric transmission lines in South Carolina.
-Santee Cooper strives to safeguard the reliability of our transmission system as well as our customers' electric service.
+Santee Cooper strives to safeguard the reliability of our powerline system as well as our customers' electric service.
 We do this with a cost-effective system that balances our customers’ needs as well as respects the natural environment surrounding our facilities.
 This system requires that we restrict and control certain activities within our rights of way.

 Ground Floor Management

-Santee Cooper’s Ground Floor Management is responsible for the maintenance of all ground floor vegetation within the Santee Cooper rights of way.
+Santee Cooper’s Ground Floor Management is responsible for the maintenance of all ground floor vegetation management within the Santee Cooper rights of way.